Graduate General Information

 Course Numbering System

 Credit for courses is designated in terms of semester hours.
+A semester hour of credit is designated for the equivalent of one class period per week for a semester of sixteen weeks.
+Periods for laboratory courses are, generally, twice as long as those for non-laboratory courses in proportion to the credit values.
 The last digit of a course number indicates the number of semester hours of credit to be earned.
 When zero is the last digit of a course number, the course carries variable credit.
-At NSU, most master’s programs require a minimum of 36 credit hours with a few programs requiring additional hours to meet professional and accreditational requirements.
-Master’s programs requiring more than 36 graduate credit hours include the counseling psychology program and the occupational therapy degree.

 Level of Course Work